masterofobzene/UserScriptRepo/README.md

 -----------

-[NXBrew Search Button](https://github.com/masterofobzene/UserScriptRepo/raw/refs/heads/main/SFW/NXBrew_Search_Button.user.js) Automatically switches to "bad reviews" when visiting the game page so you can judge the game a little bit better.
+[NXBrew Search Button](https://github.com/masterofobzene/UserScriptRepo/raw/refs/heads/main/SFW/NXBrew_Search_Button.user.js) Shows a new button to search for the game on NXBrew so you can use the Big N's catalog to browse for games.

 <img src="https://github.com/user-attachments/assets/8f945364-7f1a-4ca4-ab44-600683479137" width="400">